 “The drivers need to be patient types.
 The many female truck drivers I have talked to enjoy the role which consists of 12 hours a day, often five or six weeks on and then two to four weeks off.
 That’s with no weekend breaks,” Ms Day said.

 “The women say they sit in the truck with the music blaring away, not having to think too much.
-They don’t have to cook or do much cleaning because all the food is provided at the mine camp.
-There are usually gyms at the mine camp and most are using their wages to pay down their mortgages.
+They don’t have to cook or do much cleaning because all the food is provided at the mining camp.
+There are usually gyms at the mining camp and most are using their wages to pay down their mortgages.
 Often their partner is doing the same hours, or if their partner is also on a mine site they can get regular, lengthy holidays together.”